 As we wound through the narrow channels of Uganda's Mabamba Swamp, I could tell that Ismail had done this before.
 He confidently leapt up onto the bow of the canoe and stared out into the distance through his binoculars; ever vigilant and on the lookout for the shy and evasive shoebill!

-We knew that Ismail's expertise and eagle eye would be critical to our success.
+We knew that Ismail's expertise and eagle eye would be critical to our success in finding Uganda's most icondic bird.
 We learned that there are only 9 shoebills living in Mabamba swamp.

 Into the Papyrus Swamp